NomisIV/website/src/projects.md

 where I create what I want, how I want.
 They are roughly arranged in chronological order.

+## `planera` - A TUI calendar program

+`planera` is a TUI program for scheduling.
+It understands CalDav and iCal calendars, and can generate a schedule and an agenda from them.
+This is useful for accessing a [radicale](https://radicale.org) server from the terminal.

 ## `sand` - A sandbox programming language

 [Link to GitHub](https://github.com/NomisIV/sand)